Sambhavxix/Speech-recognition-tool/README.md

 Conclusion
 This Speech Recognition System provides a practical introduction to speech-to-text technology using Python and open-source tools.
 It is suitable for educational purposes, prototyping, or as a starting point for more complex applications.
 The project demonstrates the power and accessibility of modern speech recognition APIs and serves as a valuable addition to any portfolio or internship deliverable.

-Let me know if you need this in a specific file or want to adjust the content!